Andreasvds10/https-github.com-NoroffFEU-project-exam-1-Andreasvds10/README.md

-# Your project title
+# Blog Using Dynamic Data from a Database

 ![image](https://raw.githubusercontent.com/Andreasvds10/https-github.com-NoroffFEU-project-exam-1-Andreasvds10/refs/heads/main/overviewhotview.png)

-Blog that uses dynamic data from database
+A responsive front-end application built for a blogging API.
+This project includes user-facing and admin pages for viewing, editing, and managing blog posts.
+It is part of an exam for the **FED1 program**, showcasing skills learned throughout the course, including **HTML**, **CSS**, **JavaScript**, and **responsive design**.

-## Description
+## Features

-This project is a responsive front-end application built for a blogging API.
+- View dynamic blog content fetched from an API.
-It includes user-facing and admin pages for viewing, editing, and managing blog posts.
+- Admin pages for creating, editing, and deleting blog posts.
-This project is part of an exam for the FED1 program, and it demonstrates the skills learned throughout the course, including HTML, CSS, JavaScript, and responsive design.
+- Fully responsive design for various devices.

-## Getting Started
+- Built with a focus on clean and maintainable code.

 ### Installing